abdulsamad245/rayda-backend/README.md

 ## Setting `NEXT_PUBLIC_API_URL`

-To ensure your frontend application can communicate with the API, set the `NEXT_PUBLIC_API_URL` environment variable in your `.env` file:
+To ensure the frontend application can communicate with the API, set the `NEXT_PUBLIC_API_URL` environment variable in the `.env.local` file:
 ```env
 NEXT_PUBLIC_API_URL=http://127.0.0.1:8000/api/v1
 ```